 In the UK we have a few different types of rat.
 The most common is the Brown Rat (also known as Rattus norvegicus or the Norway Rat).
 Brown rats tend to live on the ground and burrow downwards.
 Its fur is a grey/brown colour.
 It’s hard to mistake for a mouse as it is much larger.
 A rarer type of rat is the Black Rat (Rattus rattus).
 The Black Rat is also known as the Roof Rat or Ship Rat, due to its tendency to live near port areas.

 Brown rats (the common type in the UK) eat a very wide range of things.
 It’s fond of grains and cereals and will eat food scraps found around houses, restaurants, etc.

 Unfortunately, rats can cause a number of problems.
 In particular they are known to spread a large number of different diseases.
 As they travel from place to place, they carry with them bacteria, viruses, fleas, ticks, lice, and worms.

 It’s very rare to be bitten or scratched by a rat.
 They are naturally shy of humans and will tend to avoid direct contact where possible.
 But the diseases they carry can be spread to humans by contact with their faeces, urine, or saliva.
 Even sweeping up dust in an area infected by rats can spread diseases.

 Another problem is pets such as cats and dogs.
 Should they eat or come into contact with a diseased rat, they are highly susceptible to catch worms.

 Rats are gnawing rodents and their nest building instincts can cause problems.

 At Pest Hunter we provide a professional rat eradication service.
 Our trained and friendly operatives are highly skilled at detecting and eradicating rats.
-Pest Hunter is one of the foremost experts in rat control in the South East.
+Pest Hunter is one of the foremost experts in rat control in Kent.